 Civil Litigation & Tribunals Committee

-The Civil Litigation and Tribunals Committee considers and makes recommendations on issues relating to the administration of civil justice.
-It liaises with the Law Commission, the Ministry of Justice and the Rules Committee (a statutory body established by section 51B of the Judicature Act 1908 which has responsibility for procedural rules in the courts).
+The Civil Litigation and Tribunals Committee considers and makes recommendations on issues relating to the administration of civil justice, to the Ministry of Justice, the courts and the Rules Committee (a statutory body established by section 51B of the Judicature Act 1908 which has responsibility for procedural rules in the courts).

 The Civil Litigation and Tribunals Committee (CLTC) was established in 1989 to respond to issues relating to civil practice and procedure.
 Then, as now, the CLTC worked closely with the Rules Committee, assessing proposed amendments to court rules and suggesting improvements to court procedure and case management.

 Since its inception the CLTC has worked to improve the administration of civil justice in New Zealand.

 Daniel Kalderimis is the convenor of the Civil Litigation and Tribunals Committee.
 He has been in practice for 20 years and a Chapman Tripp litigation partner since November 2011.
 He is recognised as a leading lawyer in Chambers Asia Pacific 2019 and Chambers Global 2019 and as a leading individual for dispute resolution in Legal 500 Asia Pacific 2019.
 Daniel has a strong interest in advocacy and in the development of civil procedure, which he teaches biennially at Victoria University Law School.